Slipperboard/firmware/README.md

 tools.
 You can also launch the container from the command line with `make env`.
 Any build output in the container appears in the repository directory on the host.
-The CI workflow runs a **healthcheck** job that builds this container and executes `make precommit` and `make build` within it to verify the environment stays healthy.
+The CI workflow runs a **healthcheck** job that builds this container and executes `make build` within it to verify the environment stays healthy.

 ## Directory Layout